subham-abd-17/Planetkart-Project/New Read me.md

 ## 📚 Overview

 This repository contains a complete **dbt** project that transforms and models the **PlanetKart e-commerce** dataset for analytics purposes.
-The project includes staging, intermediate, and fact/dimension models along with snapshots and tests to ensure data quality and historical tracking.
+The project includes staging and fact/dimension models along with snapshots and tests to ensure data quality and historical tracking.

 ---